 Or they may display differently … even in different areas of your page, again, depending on the theme you use …

 (WP Tags May Display Differently In Different WP Themes)

-To add new tags to your blog posts, type in comma-separated tags into the Tags area and click the Add button …
+You can add new tags to your posts by typing in comma-separated tags into the “Tags” box and clicking the Add button …

 To learn how to use WordPress post tags, go here:

 7 – Featured Image

 Featured images are controlled by the active theme you have installed on your site.

 If your WordPress theme lets you display Post Thumbnails, then the “Featured Image” module should be visible in the Post editing screen …